quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 - Similarly, receiving UDP datagrams can also be CPU intensive.
-Reducing the acknowledgement frequency therefore also reduces the CPU usage at the data sender as it has to receive and process less acknowledgment-only packets.
+Reducing the acknowledgement frequency therefore also reduces the CPU usage at the data sender as it has to receive and process fewer acknowledgment-only packets.

 - For asymmetric link technologies, such as DOCSIS, LTE, and satellite, connection throughput in the forward path can become constrained